-Note: If you click any single cell within the data range, Excel will select the whole of your current data range as the range to be used in your Pivot Table as long as:
+Note: If you click any single cell within the data range, Excel will select the whole of your current data range as the range to be used in your Pivot Table.
+This requires that:

 From the drop-down menu at the top of your spreadsheet, select Data → PivotTable and PivotChart Report...

 You will be presented with the window entitled 'PivotTable and PivotChart Wizard - Step 1 of 3' (shown on the rightabove).

 You will now be presented with the dialog box entitled 'PivotTable and PivotChart Wizard - Step 2 of 3' (see rightabove).